Photonsters/anycubic-photon-docs/FAQ.md

 ### The bottom layers stick but my prints didn't form/fell off at the supports?
 If your prints have good bottom adhesion but fail at the supports, this is generally due to incorrect exposure setting for your normal layers.
 As a first step, try increasing exposure.
 - Try increasing normal exposures by a second or two.
-- You may need to increase support tip depth in your slicer settings.
+- You may need to increase support tip size and depth in your slicer settings.
 - A mix of medium and heavy supports will help, and/or increase support density.
 - It can also be due to the orientation of your model.
 Try to angle your model and minimise large surface sections.
 - Is your model a large solid?
 Hollowing the model is recommended.